2025 FCAA Global Philanthropy Summit

 Panelists: S. Mandisa Moore-O’Neal, Esq., Executive Director, Center for HIV Law and Policy; Athena Cross, DrPH, Vice President & Chief Program Officer, AIDS United; Judy Yu, Senior Program Officer, Wellspring Philanthropic Fund

-The Southern United States is disproportionately impacted by HIV and a range of health disparities.
-The region also holds a deep history of modeling activism and innovative disruption and community-led efforts that have transformed our nation.
-In this moment, how can funders support current efforts to end discriminatory policies, protect human rights and end long-held systemic inequities in the South?
+The Southern United States is disproportionately impacted by HIV and related societal disparities.
+The region also holds a deep history of activism and innovative disruption.
+In this critical moment, how can funders support community-driven efforts to combat harmful discriminatory policies, protect critical health services, and build leadership in the face of political uncertainty and long-held systemic inequities?